HubitatCommunity/CoCoHue/README.md

 2. Install the parent and child apps from the "apps" folder in this repository into the "Apps Code" section of Hubitat:
     * Install the parent app code: https://raw.githubusercontent.com/HubitatCommunity/CoCoHue/master/apps/cocohue-parent-app.groovy
     * Install the child app code: https://raw.githubusercontent.com/HubitatCommunity/CoCoHue/master/apps/cocohue-bridge-child-app.groovy
+    * Note: In v2.0, I plan to deprecate this parent/child strucutre.
+For new 1.x installs, you may wish to install only the Bridge Child app and comment out or remove the `parent` line in the `defintion` "section," but I will release a new, to-be-deprecated parent app for 2.0 so that 1.x users can upgrade without hassle.

 3. Install all necessary drivers from the "drivers" folder in this repository into the "Drivers Code" section of Hubitat.
 (There aren't very many, so I'd recommend just installing them all, but technically all you need is the Bridge driver plus the driver for any device types you plan to use.)
     * Install the Bridge driver code: https://raw.githubusercontent.com/HubitatCommunity/CoCoHue/master/drivers/cocohue-bridge-driver.groovy